Net-Vanguard/.github/profile/README.md

 </h1>

 <h4 align="center">
-Official organization of the DotNetVanguard group — [FIAP](https://www.fiap.com.br/) Postgraduate Program in .NET Software Architecture with Azure.
+Official organization of the DotNetVanguard group — <a href="https://www.fiap.com.br/" target="_blank">FIAP</a> Postgraduate Program in .NET Software Architecture with Azure.
 </h4>

 <p align="center">
   <a href="#-goal">🎯 Goal</a> •